 PRO TIP: When you go on the train from Dublin to Bray, make sure to get a window seat on the left side of the train.
 You’ll see beautiful ocean views for most of the ride!

-The beautiful town of Howth is absolutely worth visiting.
+The beautiful town of Howth is absolutely worth visiting as one of your day trips from Dublin.
 This seaside town is one of the more well-known ones in Ireland, and for understandable reasons.
 If you want to see stunning scenic views, put your athletic or hiking shoes on and take a hike along the cliffs and hills.
 Specifically, go on the Howth Cliff Walk, where you will witness breathtaking vistas.